Teodor Boldur-Lățescu: Moldova and Boldul

-At the time, the United Principalities had a "Red" cabinet headed by Constantin A. Crețulescu, who was able to caucus among the Moldavian autonomists.
+At the time, the United Principalities had a "Red" cabinet headed by Constantin A. Kretzulescu, who was able to caucus among the Moldavian autonomists.
 One of the latter, Alecu D. Holban, canvassed for additional support at Iași.
 Boldur-Lățescu intervened to announce that Moldavians were being "cheated" out of their remaining local rights, but found himself heckled.
 During summer 1867, Boldur-Lățescu experimented with satirical writing, putting out the short-lived humorous paper, Boldul ("The Pin").
 This made use of provocative cartoons and lithographs, such as depicting the aurochs of Moldavia and a female figure representing the principality, both being pecked by crows; to these were added drawings which personally attacked Carol.
 They earned Boldur-Lățescu negative attention from Wallachian and monarchist soldiers stationed in Iași.
 Moldova, meanwhile, entered a polemic with the Wallachian leftist C. A. Rosetti and his Românul gazette.
 In June, Moldova claimed that Rosetti had pocketed 20,000 ducats from funds meant to ensure Cuza's toppling.
 Românul responded that the claim was pure libel, and that the 1866 conspirators had only ever had 5,000 ducats between them.
 It then returned with allegations of its own, namely that Moldova was a front for Rosnovanu's interests.

 Also that summer, Domnitor Carol visited the Moldavian capital.
 Though he was well received in the house owned by Esmeralda and the Mavrocordats, Boldur-Lățescu and Moldova were again tangled in national controversy tied to this affair.
 The newspaper amplified an incident from the military parade, which saw Moldavian Lieutenant Dimitrie Donici snubbing Colonel Cornescu, a Wallachian.
 During the aftermath, Boldur-Lățescu provoked Cornescu to a duel, but, when the latter accepted, Boldur-Lățescu failed to attend the agreed location for the event.
 On 3 September, Boldur-Lățescu was severely injured at Iași's Hüttemann Circus.
 Reports in Dreptatea newspaper suggest that two Wallachian officers, Paris and Slătineanu, shouted fire in order to stage a panic, then pounced on Boldur-Lățescu, pummeling and possibly stabbing him.
 The matter generated a national controversy when it was suspected that the new Prefect, Ștefan Sihleanu, had encouraged the attack, and especially when Crown Prosecutor Ioan Manu asked the Court of Cassation not to try Paris and Slătineanu at Iași.
 The Court agreed and picked Focșani, which was Sihleanu's hometown and political fief.
 Many Iași citizens felt obliged to take Boldur-Lățescu's side, and a deputation, comprising landowner Grigore Sturdza alongside lawyer George Țigara, pleaded with Carol that he intervene to ensure due process.